pskowronek/Lightning-camera-trigger/README.md

 - Sensing in progress
 - Disruptors in the vicinity
 - Noisy environment
-- Lightning occurance along with distance and energy (0-100%)
+- Lightning occurrence along with distance (0-40 in km) and energy (0-100%)
 - Number of lightnings sensed in the session
 - Current mode of operation (indoors/outdoors)
 - Whether Lightning Sensor has been properly initialized, states the error otherwise